 However, in a brain intoxicated by cocaine, dopamine isn’t quickly recycled, so the overall dopamine levels in the brain remain high for an extended period of time.
 Put simply, unnaturally large amounts of dopamine accumulate inside neuron junctions, which significantly amplify the dopamine signal.

-The flood of dopamine is what hooks many cocaine users.
-Cocaine addiction is a serious problem because it causes long-term changes in brain chemistry.
+The flood of dopamine is what hooks many users.
+Addiction is a serious problem because it causes long-term changes in brain chemistry.

 These changes make it nearly impossible for a cocaine user to experience pleasure from natural activities.
 The body and brain become accustomed to receiving large doses of cocaine, so they become dependent on the drug.

 The Real Dangers of Cocaine Addiction

-While a lot of people think cocaine is a harmless drug, it comes with very real dangers.
+While a lot of people think it is a harmless drug, it comes with very real dangers.
 A recreational user might experience feelings of competence, self-confidence, increased alertness, and euphoria.
 The effects are much more pronounced when the drug is smoked or injected.

 Many college students binge on the drug, and these individuals are likely to experience anxiety, insomnia, twitching and tachycardia.
 They might also experience persecutory delusions or hallucinations.

-Some of the health issues that come with long-term use of cocaine are perforated nasal septum and serious medical complications.
+Some of the health issues that come with long-term use are perforated nasal septum and serious medical complications.
 This addiction is very dangerous because it exposes the body to large amounts of cocaine over a long period of time.

 The drug causes increased body temperature, dilated pupils and constricted blood vessels.
 It’s also known to cause gastrointestinal complications and headaches.
 Blood pressure and heart rate are also increased by repeated use.

-The two most serious effects of cocaine addiction are heart attacks and stroke.
+The two most serious effects of addiction are heart attacks and stroke.
 These events can cause sudden death.
 The majority of cocaine-related fatalities are the result of cardiac arrest, which occurs when the heart stops.